Policy & Background

 One of the policy tools the European Commission is using to address these challenges is the European Green Capital Award (EGCA), which recognises and rewards local efforts to improve the environment, the economy and the quality of life in cities.
-The EGCA is given each year to a city, not necessarily a capital, which is leading the way in environmentally friendly urban living and which can thus act as a role-model to inspire other cities.
+The EGCA is given each year to a city, which is leading the way in environmentally friendly urban living and which can thus act as a role-model to inspire other cities.
 Cities differ enormously and sharing concrete examples of what a European Green Capital can look like is essential if further progress is to be made.

 Cities play a crucial role as engines of the economy, as places of connectivity, creativity and innovation, and as centres of services for their surrounding areas.
 Due to their density, cities offer a huge potential for energy savings and a move towards a carbon-neutral economy.

 Most cities face a common core set of environmental problems and risks, including poor air quality, high levels of noise, GHG emissions, water scarcity, contaminated sites, brownfields and waste.
-At the same time, EU cities are standard setters in urban sustainability and often pioneer innovative solutions to environmental challenges.
+At the same time, EU cities are standard setters in terms of urban sustainability and pioneer innovative solutions to environmental challenges.
 An ever-growing number of European cities are putting environmental sustainability at the core of their urban development strategies.

 Sustainable development is a fundamental principle shared by the European Union, member states and local authorities.
 It promotes the continuous improvement in the quality of life and wellbeing of present and future generations.
 Promoting sustainable urban development is a key element of the European Cohesion Policy and a continuous process.

 The RFSC will support European cities and municipalities in their work on integrated and sustainable urban development.
 The RFSC aims to provide a common framework for sustainable urban development, promoting the benefits of integrated urban development policy approaches.
 The tool will allow for communication within and between cities on the basis of a common format that can also be adapted to the cities’ individual needs.
-It encourages the dialogue and exchange within and beyond the cities of Europe on sustainable urban development policies.
+It also encourages the dialogue and exchange within and beyond the cities of Europe on sustainable urban development policies and best practices.

 It is built around the four key pillars of sustainability ‘Economy, Social, Environment and Governance’ and covers a wide-range of topics including housing, green space, transport to youth unemployment.
 To make the most of the benefits offered by the RFSC, cities and municipalities can also apply for the RFSC City or Ambassador City status.

-The European Commission have set out a roadmap aimed at transforming Europe’s economy into a sustainable one by 2050 and help achieve a resource-efficient Europe which is essential for our future wellbeing and prosperity.
-More information on the Roadmap for a resource-efficient Europe can be found through the Commission website here.
+The European Commission has set out a roadmap aimed at transforming Europe’s economy into a sustainable one by 2050 and help achieve a resource-efficient Europe which is essential for our future wellbeing and prosperity.
+It proposes ways to

-Recognising this important role of cities, the Commission committed itself to act in this area through the Sixth Environmental Action Programme issued in 2002.
+Recognising this important role of cities, the Commission has committed itself to act in this area through the Sixth Environmental Action Programme issued in 2002.
 Later followed the Thematic Strategy on the Urban Environment which aims to promote a more integrated approach to urban management and support cities in their efforts to this end.
 A dedicated area on the Commission’s website provides more guidance and information about integrated environmental management.

 Providing information and examples of existing solutions to municipalities and local authorities is essential, since it allows them to learn from each other and develop plans adapted to their specific situation.